mattpopovich/mattpopovich.com/_posts/2024-02-23-how-to-use-adobe-dng-converter-from-the-command-line.md

 title: "How to Use Adobe DNG Converter from the Command Line"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
-date: 2023-10-25 05:20:06 -0600
+date: 2024-02-24 03:17:06 -500
-categories: [Blog, TODO]    # <=2 values here: top category and sub category
+categories: [Blog]    # <=2 values here: top category and sub category
-tags: [apple, how to, mac, video editing, tech, tutorial, adobe]                # TAG names should always be lowercase
+tags: [apple, how to, mac, video editing, tech, tutorial, adobe, dng, gpr, cli, gui, adobe dng converter, programming, bash]                # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents